chriswessels/meteor-tupperware/README.md

     FROM    chriswessels/meteor-tupperware

+You'll also need to create a `.dockerignore` file in your Meteor project directory (alongside the Dockerfile) with the following contents:

+    .meteor/local
+    packages/*/.build*

 You can then build your application into a fully assembled Docker image with:

     $ docker build -t yourname/app .